-• The local partner shall prepare a payroll for each month.
+- The cooperating partner shall prepare a payroll for each month.
 The payroll shall contain the names of all people receiving a salary in the month in question.
-For each person, the following shall be included: gross salary, tax deductions and other deductions made when the salary was paid, as well as the net salary.
+For each person, the following shall be included: gross salary (the salary agreed upon in the employment contract before any taxes or other deductions are subtracted), tax deductions and other deductions made when the salary was paid, as well as the net salary.
 When salaries are paid in cash, the payroll (or a separate pay slip stapled to the payroll), shall be signed by the employee when he/she receives the salary.
 The gross salary on the payroll shall correspond to the salary agreed upon in the employment contract.
-The gross salary shall also correspond to the salary as per the project budget.
+The gross salary shall also correspond to the salary as per the intervention budget. - The monthly payroll, including underlying documentation, such as documentation of hours worked, shall be approved and signed by the authorised person as per the fixed authorisation policy.